 I chose to study graphic design in the Fine Arts department of Appalachian State.
-I already had a grasp on programming and continued to teach myself during this time, but studying design in an art department allowed me to learn other aspects of development that are equally as important as the tools and languages themselves.
-The curriculum I chose focused on web development while also teaching color theory, typography, and layout design in a group setting.
-I think all programmers and developers should develop an eye for design, and I believe having this well-rounded education makes me a unique candidate for a position at any company.
-Outside of web design, we also had the opportunity to learn Flash game development.
+I already had a grasp on web and software development and continued to teach myself during this time, but studying design in an art department allowed me to learn other aspects of development that are equally as important as the tools and languages themselves.
+The curriculum path I chose focused on web development while also teaching color theory, typography, and layout design in a group setting.
+I think all developers should have an eye for design, and I believe having this well-rounded education makes me a unique candidate for a position at any company.
+Outside of web design, we also had the opportunity to learn Actionscript game development.
 It was here that I learned the importance of architecture, specifically the model-view-controller pattern.
 Boone, North Carolina

 As the only designer/developer/analyst on staff, my job is to maintain our entire web presence.
-We started with an ASP.NET-backed website, but one of my first projects was to oversee the first redesign of ExploreAsheville.com using Coldfustion, and I’ve since updated and maintained it as the web evolves, as well as creating the matching mobile site and Blogger theme.
-The site will receive over 4 million visits this year, which is more traffic than North Carolina’s state tourism office.
+We started with an ASP.NET-backed website, but one of my first projects was to oversee the redesign of ExploreAsheville.com with a new company that worked primarily in Coldfusion, and I’ve since updated and maintained it as the web evolves, as well as creating the matching mobile site and Blogger theme.
+The site will receive over 4 million visits this year.
 I’ve been in charge of creating all print- and web-related assets for our various marketing campaigns, all of the digital analytics, and two long-form, media-rich, interactive stories that continue to win awards.
 Finally, we’re in the process of a second redesign utilizing Node.js and MongoDB.
 One feature of our new site utilizes web-scraping technology written in Python that we’ll be using to partner with area online events calendars to create a single, unified events calendar for the entire county.

 Asheville, North Carolina

-During my time at Houser Shoes, I was part of a 3-person team that redesigned their ecommerce website.
+During my time at Houser Shoes, I was part of a 3-person team that redesigned their e-commerce website.
 We created a custom CMS based on Magento, which utilized primarily PHP and MySQL.
-I also have photography experience, which made me the de-facto product photographer.
+I also have a photography education, which made me the de-facto product photographer.